specs-feup/LAT-Lara-Autotuning-Tool/README.md

  - `verbose` - Turn verbose output on and off;
  - `abort` - Define if the tool will stop upon error from one of the variants;
  - `timeout` - Define the maximum amount of time the execution of the tool can take before stopping, in seconds.
 0 means there is no timeout;
- - `outputPath` - The directory where the output code and results appear.
+ - `outputFolder` - The directory where the output code and results appear.
 The generated code will appear in that folder under the folder `/output` and the results under the folder `/results`.
 Inside the `/output` folder there will be a folder for each variant source code named accordingly to its index in execution: the first variant will be in the folder `/output/1` and so forth.

 ###### Variables, searchGroups and searchType behaviour
 If the `searchType` is set to either _dependent_ or _independent_, the `searchGroups` will be created accordingly with the supplied variables; the content of `searchGroups` will be cleared immediately, but the groups generation is done when `tune()` is called, since more variables can be added in the meantime.